SchroSam/MoxCardProcessor/README.md

 Python class (with .exe version) which has several useful MTG card parsing and processing functions, helpful for making a proxied cube.
 It accepts card information in the format of "Moxfield Bulk Edit."

 # Requirements
-There are no requirements for just the .exe, it should just work, however if you want to run the program through the .py file in a python3 interpreter, you'll need install the <a href="https://github.com/psf/requests">requests</a> and <a href="https://github.com/NandaScott/Scrython">scrython</a> libraries.
+There are no requirements for just the .exe, it should just work, (so long as the .exe is in the same folder as the _internal directory) however if you want to run the program through the .py file in a python3 interpreter, you'll need install the <a href="https://github.com/psf/requests">requests</a> and <a href="https://github.com/NandaScott/Scrython">scrython</a> libraries.

 # Formatting
 Card information is accepted in the format of: "[\Quantity] [Card Name] ([Set Code]) [Collector Number]" each seperated by a return.